keithfrazier98/fetch-rewards-challenge/README.md

 # fetch-rewards-challenge

-> This is a simple implementation of the basic directions defined in "Fetch Rewards Coding Exercise - Backend Software Engineering"
+> This is a simple implementation of the directions defined in "Fetch Rewards Coding Exercise - Backend Software Engineering"
+> > **The directions are in this directory for easy reference.**

+> These directions assume you have node.js and npm installed, if you dont:
+> > open your terminal and run the following command "npm install -g npm" or follow these directions https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 ## technology (packages/dependencies) directly used